gigya/flume-ng-elasticsearch-ser-ex/README.md

 flume-ng-elasticsearch-ser-ex
 =============================

-An extended serializer for Flume ElasticSearch sink
+This is an extended logstash format serializer for [Flume ElasticSearch sink](http://flume.apache.org/FlumeUserGuide.html#elasticsearchsink).